-Initially, the Fusion was built to gain knowledge and experience, to find the right partners, and to prove the world what a team of young students can do.
+The Fusion was built to gain knowledge and experience, to find the right partners, and to prove the world what a team of young students can do.
 That turned out to be better than we could imagine: We built the fastest electric formula race car in the world!
-The Fusion is now used to test new implementations for the Vision.
+Besides setting records, the Fusion is used to test all kinds of automotive innovations for the next car.

 The total car weight is 650 kg, of which the monocoque is 60 kg